 We saw the most success in issues like seasonal runny eyes and cleaning away debris.
 We thought it was a terrific product, especially for the price.

-3. Thomas Labs Terra Septic Dog Eye Drops – Premium Choice
+3. Thomas Labs Terra Septic Eye Drops – Premium Choice

 We love that it comes in a convenient dropper with a rubber top.
 It is straightforward to apply, but we warrant caution as the drops can come out quickly with minimal force.

 The formula is designed to protect sensitive tissue in these areas while promoting healing.
-Using a pH-balanced silver solution, this minimal ingredient product covers so many bases you’ll be astounded at the results.
+Using a pH-balanced silver solution, this minimal ingredient product covers so many bases you’ll be astounded by the results.

 Granted, it is a little pricey.
 So, it’s really only a suitable decision if you need it for ears and skin, too.
 Otherwise, it might cost a pretty penny for results you can find for cheaper with other eye drops.